-Figure 11 investigates heterogeneity in elasticities by income level.
-It plots elasticities based on the standard approach (black series) and the dynamic switcher approach (red series) above different income cutoffs, depicted on the x-axis.
+Figure 10 investigates heterogeneity in elasticities by income level.
+It plots elasticities based on the standard approach (black series) and the dynamic approach (red series) above different income cutoffs, depicted on the x-axis.
 All elasticities are based on TOT effects between 2008-10.
 The figure shows that the standard elasticity is small and virtually constant in income, whereas the dynamic elasticity is large and increasing in income.
-The dynamic elasticity increases from about 0.45 when considering all switchers above the treatment threshold (corresponding to the estimates of average elasticities in the table) to about 0.6 when considering switchers at the very top of the distribution.24 The fact that the gap between dynamic and standard elasticities increases in income suggests that dynamic compensation effects become more important as we move further into the upper tail of the distribution.
+The dynamic elasticity increases from 0.41 when considering all job movers above the treatment threshold (corresponding to the average elasticity in Table 1) to 0.60 when considering movers at the very top of the distribution.35 The fact that the gap between dynamic and standard elasticities increases in income suggests that dynamic compensation effects become more important as we move further into the upper tail of the distribution.